ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/notes-feature.md

 # Lab: Add the Notes Feature

-In this lab you will:

-- Take what you have learned so far and add a whole new feature
-- Use some Ionic Framework components we have not seen yet, including:
-- The modal overlay, various form elements, and the sliding IonItem

-## Overview

-Let's take what we've learned so far to add a whole new feature to our application.
+In this lab, we will take what we have learned so far and add a whole new feature to our application.
 Specifically, we will add the "Tasting Notes" feature.
-In addition to exercising some skills we have already learned such as creating models, hooks, components, and pages, we will also use some Ionic Framework components we have not seen yet.
+In addition to exercising some skills we have already learned, we will also use some framework components we have not seen yet.
+These will include:

+- The modal overlay
+- Various form elements
+- The sliding `IonItem`

 ## Preliminary Items

-Before we move onto new stuff, there are a couple of preliminary items that we need to get out of the way first:
+There are a couple of preliminary items that we need to get out of the way first.

 - Create a data model
-- Create a hook that interacts with our back end service
+- Create a hook that performs HTTP requests

-These are a couple things we have done multiple times now, so I will just give you the code to move things along.
-If you are still unsure on these items though, please review the code that is provided here.
+Up to this point we've managed data within our application by tying a React Context and hook together so state and functionality can be shared between components.
+In the case of the tasting notes feature, we won't need to share state, so we are only going to build a hook.

-### The `TastingNote` Model
+### The `TastingNotes` Model

-Add the following shared model `TastingNote` and make sure to update the barrel file accordingly:
+Add the following model in `src/models/TastingNote.ts` and make sure to update `src/models/index.ts` accordingly:

-**`src/shared/models/TastingNote.ts`**

 ```typescript
 export interface TastingNote {